Discover Wellington’s Diverse Landscapes on the Southern Walkway

 Can I Cycle on the Southern Walkway?

-You can't cycle on the northern section of the Southern Walkway.
-In the southern part, remember cycling safety and trail etiquette: give way to pedestrians and be cautious on steep areas for everyone's enjoyment.
+Cycling is not permitted on the northern section of the Southern Walkway.
+In the southern part, prioritize cycling safety and trail etiquette by yielding to pedestrians and exercising caution on steep sections.

 Is There Parking Available at the Start or End Points?

-There're limited parking options at both the start and end points, with residential street parking nearby.
-You'll find accessibility features like bus stops, encouraging you to use public transport for easier access to the walkway.
+Parking options are limited at both Oriental Bay and Island Bay endpoints, with only residential street parking nearby.
+Public transport, like bus stops, is recommended for easier access to the walkway.

 Are There Guided Tours Available for the Southern Walkway?